drewschmidt145/meet/README.md

 This application uses a the Google Calendar API to fetch upcoming events.
 It will list and give details about these events and give easy access to all of the information.

+## Live Application

+Click [here](https://drewschmidt145.github.io/meet/) to go to the Live Application.

 ### Key Features

 - Filter Events by City